 3. Improved customer experience: By offering add-on items to the shoppers, they may need to make their original item work effectively or by offering them products that would enhance that item's use.
 By this, your online store performs a valuable service to grow customer loyalty.

-What is the difference between cross-selling and up-selling?
+What's the difference between cross-selling and upselling?

 The cross-selling technic aims to encourage customers to add more items and services to their carts.